 List of closures on Monday due to severe winter weather

-BATON ROUGE - LOUISIANA: Officials announced on Sunday that state offices will be closed statewide Monday, February 15, due to serious winter weather.
+STATEWIDE: Officials announced on Sunday that state offices will be closed statewide Monday, February 15, due to serious winter weather.

 Commissioner of Administration Jay Dardenne is announced that as a winter storm passes through the area all state offices will be closed.